 The Main Facility

-When you walk into the main facility you will have the option of entering The Cave, the Book of Stories, or the swimming pavilion.
+When you walk into the main facility, you will have the option of entering The Cave, the Book of Stories, or the swimming pavilion.
 Again, there’s no specific order in which you have to view everything.
 However, as the Cave is the most exciting feature of the site, it’s what most people choose to see first.

 The Cave

 The Cave is the original pool of water discovered at the site and indisputably the showcase of the site.
 It was originally accessed through a hole, or vent, in the rock’s ceiling via a rope.
-Today the Cave is accessed through the south Belvedere of the main building.
+Today, the Cave is accessed through the south Belvedere of the main building.

-The entrance to the Cave is hard to miss with its purple mosaic sign and black wrought iron gate.
+The entrance to the cave is hard to miss with its purple mosaic sign and black wrought iron gate.
 Before entering, take the time to read the education displays and panels located outside the entrance so you have a deeper understanding of the impact and significance of what you are seeing when you enter the Cave.

 Passing through the iron gate to the Cave, you will follow a concrete path through a rock tunnel.
-The rock ceiling is low in places, so if you are taller than 5’7 mind your head.
-The tunnel to the Cave, and the Cave itself, are dark although there are some ambient lights.
+The rock ceiling is low in places, so if you are taller than 5’7, mind your head.
+The tunnel to the Cave, and the Cave itself, are dark, although there are some ambient lights.

-The Cave and the viewing area around it are not large so there is not a lot of space.
+The Cave and the viewing area around it are not large, so there is not a lot of space.
 In the summer, it can be squishy and humid (and smelly).
 As there’s not a lot to do in the Cave other than take a few photos, you won’t need to spend a lot of time here.

 The Story Hall

-The Story Hall is located next to the Cave in what used to be the bathing pavilion changerooms.
+The Story Hall is located next to the Cave in what used to be the bathing pavilion’s changerooms.
 This area features fun and educational exhibitions and displays about the history of the area, the impacts of the national park system, and a look at what’s ahead for the area’s sustainability.

 The Swimming Pavilion

-From the Story Hall, you can walk out to the swimming pavilion which housed the swimming pool complete with waterslides, swimming events, and even the first stand-up paddle boards.
+From the Story Hall, you can walk out to the swimming pavilion, which housed the swimming pool complete with waterslides, swimming events, and even the first stand-up paddle boards.

 While the pool has long since been filled, an outline remains on the ground to show where the pool walls used to be.
 Today, the space is used to host events and activities.